JuliaLang/julia/doc/manual/complex-and-rational-numbers.rst

 ******************************

-Julia ships with predefined types representing both complex and rational numbers, and supports all the mathematical operations discussed in :ref:`man-mathematical-operations` on them.
+Julia ships with predefined types representing both complex and rational numbers, and supports all :ref:`standard mathematical operations
+<man-mathematical-operations>` on them. :ref:`man-promotions`
-Promotions are defined so that operations on any combination of predefined numeric types, whether primitive or composite, behave as expected.
+are defined so that operations on any combination of predefined numeric types, whether primitive or composite, behave as expected.